ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ![The Alevin tool](alevin.png)

 > EXERCISE: Using [Alevin's documentation](https://salmon.readthedocs.io/en/latest/alevin.html), what you know of the protocol used in this experiment (see above), and what you identified by examining the read files, set the options appropriately and run Alevin to produce a matrix market format (MTX) format output.
-Try to determine the correct library options yourself, but do activate MTX output, select 'dumpFeatures' and do click 'Retrieve all output files'.
+Try to determine the correct library options yourself, but do select the built-in index, activate MTX output, select 'dumpFeatures' and do click 'Retrieve all output files'.
 Many options can be left unset.

-Becuase we're only using a million or so reads Alevin will run quickly, taking a few minutes or so to run.
+Because we're only using a million or so reads Alevin will run quickly, taking a few minutes or so to run.
 Alevin produces many file outputs not all of which we'll use.
 You can refer to the [Alevin documentation](https://salmon.readthedocs.io/en/latest/alevin.html) if you're curious what they all are, but we're most interested in the matrix itself (quants_mat.mtx.gz), the row (cell/ barcode) identifiers (quants_mat_rows.txt) and the column (gene) labels (quants_mat_cols.txt).

 > EXERCISE: Once you've run Alevin, look through the files and see if you can find: 1) what's the mapping rate?
 2) how many cells are present in the output.